UEFA Football Law Programme (UEFA FLP)

 Estimated hours of learning:

-The UEFA Football Law Programme is designed specifically for legal professionals who need to be up to speed with the latest developments in football law.
+The UEFA FLP is designed specifically for legal professionals who need to be up to speed with the latest developments in football law.
 The programme has been developed by UEFA in close collaboration with internationally renowned academic experts and legal practitioners.
-It comprises four week-long sessions that analyse the topical aspects of football law.
-Each session is designed to enhance the participants’ understanding of the many intricate issues involved
+It comprises four week-long sessions that analyse topical aspects of football law.
+Each session is designed to enhance the participants’ understanding of the many intricate issues involved.

 Session 1: Introduction to football law